PBearson/ESP32_Flash_Encryption_Tutorial/README.md

 ### 2. Load the project into VS Code
 Use *File* -> *Open Folder ...* to load the project into VS Code

+Please note: this is not a PlatformIO project, but a native ESP-IDF project.
 ### 3. Start terminal and set up the environment variables

 We will start the terminal within VS Code (not the Linux terminal).